 All O. nubilalis larvae from field collections that survived the bioassay at the diagnostic dose were subject to a confirmatory experiment (Table 4).
-For the season reported here, 5 larvae developed to the second larval stage after 7 days of exposure to a dosage representing the diagnostic dose (28.22 ng/cm2).
+For the season reported here, 21 larvae developed to the second larval stage after 7 days of exposure to a dosage representing the diagnostic dose (28.22 ng/cm2).
 The confirmatory experiment conducted showed that each of these larvae died after feeding on Bt maize within 7 days.

-3.4 Exposure to maize tissue not expressing Bt protein (negative control)
+3.4 Exposure to non-GM maize tissue (negative control)

-544 freshly hatched neonate larvae of O. nubilalis from the same population as tested in Cry1Ab bioassays and in MON810 leaf bioassays were fed with maize cv.
+279 freshly hatched neonate larvae of O. nubilalis from the same population as tested in Cry1Ab bioassays and in MON810 leaf bioassays were fed with maize cv.
 Golden Bantam for seven days.
-Eleven of the larvae died (2.02 %), 1 remained in the first larval stage (0.18 %), 22 reached the second larval stage (4.04 %) and 510 (93.75 %) developed to the third larval stage (Table 4).
-Since the feeding activity of the larvae was very high and additional leaf material was not added, some larvae remained in the 2nd larval stage.
+One of the larvae died (0.36 %), 7 (2.51 %) developed to the second and 271 (97.13 %) developed to the third larval stage (Table 4).